albertRowett/albertRowett/README.md

 ### 🚀 Now based in Copenhagen

-I'm actively looking for a full-stack or back-end developer role.
+I'm actively looking for a full-stack, back-end or front-end developer role.